alfmunny/cheatsheets/vim-cheatsheet.md

 :r !date
 ```

-actually you can always run the shell command in VIM and insert the outputs like this
+Actually you can always run the shell command in VIM and insert the outputs like this

 zsh:1: command not found: data